EliCash82/MMP-200/printed-syllabus.md

 ### Welcome to MMP 200.
-You will find all of the most essential course Content
-at the following links:
+You will find all of the most essential course content at the following links:

 # MMP 200 FALL 2018 GITHUB REPO